sqayum/Project/README.md

 >   - $70\%$ of all comments related to `HEALTHCARE` were labeled correctly
 >   - $60\%$ of all comments related to `IMMIGRATION` were labeled correctly
 ---
-> - The model performed best when identifying comments about `ABORTION`
+> - Performed best when identifying comments about `ABORTION`
-> - The model performed worst when identifying comments about `IMMIGRATION`
+> - Performed worst when identifying comments about `IMMIGRATION`

 ---
 > - Overall, the model performed poorly on all `issue` labels